dhdaines/playa/README.md

 of the term), lazy interface to the internals of PDF files.

 But yes, you *can* also extract text with PLAYA now.
-This is fast compared to other Python-based libraries, slow compared to anything else, and I can't guarantee that the output is any good.
+This is fast compared to other pure-Python libraries, slow compared to anything else, and I can't guarantee that the output is any good.
 On my Thinkpad X250 (Core i5-5300U circa 2015) I get these speeds when extracting the zoning bylaw of my town (486 pages of tagged PDF), using `playa --text` on